CoverRight’s Mission and Editorial Guidelines.

 Our goal is to give you the tools and confidence you need to improve your health and finances.
 Although we may receive compensation from our partner insurance companies, whom we will always identify, all opinions are our own.
 CoverRight Inc. and CoverRight Insurance Services Inc. (NPN: 19724057) are collectively referred to here as "CoverRight".

-Medicare is a federal program that provides health insurance to those over the age of 65, as well as certain individuals under 65 with disabilities.
+Medicare is a federal program that provides health insurance to people over 65 and certain individuals under 65 with disabilities.

 While Medicare helps to cover your health care costs, it does not pay for all your costs.

-If you are eligible for Medicare, you are responsible for paying premiums and out-of-pocket costs such as deductibles, copays and coinsurance for healthcare services that you receive.
+If you are eligible for Medicare, you are responsible for paying premiums and out-of-pocket costs, such as deductibles, copays, and coinsurance, for healthcare services you receive.

 Medicare Part A is part of Original Medicare and covers inpatient hospital care, surgeries, lab tests, short-term skilled nursing facilities, home health care as well as hospice care.